i-petro/AndroidKotlinCore/README.md

 ## Entity converters [ ![Download](https://api.bintray.com/packages/peterilchenko/AndroidKotlinCore/entityconverter/images/download.svg) ](https://bintray.com/peterilchenko/AndroidKotlinCore/entityconverter/_latestVersion)
 * support for converting models of different levels of abstraction
+* support for collections converting
+* support for interfaces converting

 ## Installation
 You can use any of this dependencies